Cleveland Clinic logo

 Additional tests could include:

-• Biophysical profile: A test that combines a nonstress test with an ultrasound.
+• Biophysical profile: This is a test that combines a nonstress test with an ultrasound.

-• Contraction stress test: A test that measures how the fetus reacts to contractions.
+• Contraction stress test: This is a test that measures how the fetus reacts to contractions.
 During the test, your healthcare provider gives you medication that makes your uterus contract.
-These contractions are similar to labor contractions but don’t start labor.
+These contractions don’t start labor.

-If test results determine the fetus is at risk for complications, you may need closer monitoring or an early delivery.
+If your NST results determine that the fetus is at risk for complications, you may need closer monitoring or an early delivery.
 This depends on how far along you are in your pregnancy.

 Be sure to discuss your nonstress test results with your provider.
 They can explain your results and answer any questions you have.

-What happens if the fetus doesn't move during NST?
+What happens if the fetus doesn’t move during a NST?

 Don’t worry if the fetus isn’t moving — it doesn’t mean there’s a problem.
-It could be that it’s sleeping or that it just isn’t cooperating that day.
-Your pregnancy care provider may use a buzzing device to wake the fetus and get it moving.
-You also may get a sugary drink or snack to eat, as this can also wake it up.
+It could be that it’s sleeping or just not cooperating that day.
+Your pregnancy care provider may use a buzzing device to wake it up and get it moving.
+You may also get a sugary drink or snack.

 Advertisement